Chapter exercises and solutions

-Because we provide the solutions for the book exercises in the student download for each book, the courseware for most books includes one or more sets of extra exercises for you to use.
-That includes: (1) the student handout that describes the exercises; (2) the starting folders and files to distribute to your students; and (3) the folders and files for the solutions so you can demonstrate and review them in class.
+Because we provide the solutions for the book exercises in the student download, the courseware for each book offers one or more sets of extra exercises for you to use.
+Each set includes: (1) the student handout that describes the exercises; (2) the starting folders and files to distribute to your students; and (3) the folders and files for the solutions so you can demonstrate and review them in class.

 In other words, you can use the book exercises for practice, since the solutions are available to your students.
 Then, you can use the extra exercises to enhance your course as you see fit.

 One way to use the extra exercises is to provide quick reinforcement for a skill or topic that you’ve just presented.
 However, you can also use them as quizzes or tests.
 If your students understand the concepts, they should be able to do each exercise in the allotted time.
 If they don’t, this will help them realize what they need to know.
 Call it reinforcement, call it classroom stimulation, call it a quiz, or call it a test: the extra exercises can make any course more effective.

 For many of our books, we also offer projects or case studies that continue from one chapter or section to the next.
 Then, each project or case study represents a single application that is started from scratch after the first section of the book and can be enhanced by using the skills of each subsequent chapter or section.

 For instance, the example above is one page of a technical support web application that can be used with our PHP book.
 This application starts with two web pages that the students build from scratch after they complete chapter 6.
 Then, the students add pages to the application after they complete subsequent chapters.
 This is the best test of whether your students are able to apply what they’ve learned to applications that are new to them.